Coloquinte/sleekit/README.md

 The typical method is to chose a scaling factor that minimizes the mean squared error on the weights (MSE).
 We introduce a more precise approach, that optimizes the layer's result directly.

-For weight optimization, we already have access to an accurate measure of the layer's error (the hessian matrix).
+For weight optimization, we already have access to an accurate measure of the layer's error (the hessian matrix $H$ obtained from input samples).
 Our idea is to reuse it for scaling optimization.
 We test three different approaches to scaling, and compare the layer error after applying GPTQ:
 * minimizing the mean squared error after rounding to the nearest;